ZeroCho/react-vote/README.md

 Tell react-vote whether the client is an admin or not.
 Only admins can close vote.

 ### multiple: Boolean, Default: false
-If true, you can choose multiple choices
+If true, people can choose multiple options instead of one.

 ### total: Boolean, Default: true
-If true, you can show total number of vote at result.
+If true, you can show total number of votes at result.

 ### expansion: Boolean, Default: false
-If true, voters can add option(See demo)
+If true, voters can add an option(See demo)

 ### autoClose: Number
-If set, vote closed automatically when voting count is met.
+If set, vote closed automatically when voting count equals autoClose number.

 ### clientId: String/Number
 Put unique identifier of client here.
 React-vote will check whether that client already voted or not.
 Good example of identifiers are IPs or ObjectIds

 ### data: Object
+Object that contains the whole information about the vote

 - title: String.
 Title of vote.
 - items: Array.
 Array of objects composed with title and count `[{ title: 'vote option 1', count: 5, voters: ['a', 'b', 'c', 'd', 'e'] }, { title: 'vote option 2', count: 3, voters: ['f', 'g', 'h'] }]`
 - closed: Boolean.
 Tell you whether this vote is done or not.
 If done prop is true, you can only see the result, else you can toggle between voting window and result window.
 - voters: Array.
 Array of unique identifier of voters.

-- done: Boolean. **Depreciated**.
-Alias of closed.
+### onCreate: Function(title: String, data: Object)
+It's an callback function triggered when you create a new vote.
+The first parameter is the title of vote, and the second is a whole vote data.

+### onUpvote: Function(title: String, index: Number, data: Object)
+It's an callback function triggered when you upvoted.
+The first parameter is the title of vote, and the second is the index of upvoted item, and the third is a whole vote data.

+### onClose: Function(title: String, data: Object)
+It's an callback function triggered when the vote is closed.
+The first parameter is the title of vote, and the second is a whole vote data.

+### onExpand: Function(title: String, item: Object, data: Object)
+It's an callback function triggered when you add a new option.
+The first parameter is the title of vote, and the second is the added item, and the third is a whole vote data.

 ### getData: Function(data: Object, diff: itemTitle)
-It's an callback function and if you put it as prop, you can get data when **a new vote is confirmed**, **somebody upvotes**, or **the vote is closed**.
+**Deprecated** It's an callback function and if you put it as prop, you can get data when **a new vote is confirmed**, **somebody upvotes**, or **the vote is closed**.
 So you can put voting data into the **database** with this function.
 When somebody upvotes, this function provides the second argument that shows the title of upvoted item.

 ### styles: Object